jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-27.md

 27 He came near, and kissed him.
 He smelled the smell of his raiment, and blessed him, and said, See, the smell of my son is as the smell of a field which Enki had blessed:

-28 Therefore God give thee of the dew of heaven, and the fatness of the earth, and plenty of corn and wine: {27:29}
+28 Therefore God give you of the dew of heaven, and the fatness of the earth, and plenty of corn and wine: {27:29}

-Let people serve thee, and nations bow down to thee: be lord over thy brethren, and let thy mother’s sons bow down to thee: cursed [be] every one that curseth thee, and blessed be he that blesseth thee.
+Let people serve you, and nations bow down to you: be lord over your brethren, and let your mother’s sons bow down to you: cursed [be] every one that curseth you, and blessed be he that blesseth you.

 30 As soon as Isaac had finished blessing Jacob, Esau came in from his hunting.